Aditya-799/NxtTrendz/README.md

 JWT (JSON Web Tokens): For secure and stateless user authentication.

-CSS / Tailwind CSS (if applicable): For styling and responsive layouts.

 JavaScript (ES6+): The core language for application logic.

 🚀 Getting Started